-89. The Constitution of Ukraine by granting to the "National Bank of Ukraine " a right to initiate laws in the Parliament appears as an exception in the European constitutional landscape.
+90. The Constitution of Ukraine by granting to the "National Bank of Ukraine" a right to initiate laws in the Parliament appears as an exception in the European constitutional landscape.

-Chapter 2: The exercise of the right to legislative initiative
+Chapter 2: The exercise of the right of legislative initiative

-90. The right to legislative initiative marks the beginning of a legislative process by which a draft is brought before the Parliament in view of its adoption.
+91. The right to initiate legislation marks the beginning of a legislative process by which a draft is brought before the Parliament in view of its adoption.

-91. Any legislative initiative in order to be eventually materialised into a bill will need to follow procedural rules which frame the whole legislative process in which parliamentarian prerogatives come into force.
+92. Any legislative initiative in order to be eventually materialised into a bill will need to follow procedural rules which frame the whole legislative process in which parliamentarian prerogatives come into force.

-92. The rules of procedure , particularly within the Parliament, and the drafting requirements of a legislative initiative constitute the major pre-conditions of a successful exercise of the right to legislative initiative .
+93. The rules of procedure, particularly within the Parliament, and the drafting requirements of a legislative initiative constitute the major pre-conditions of a successful exercise of the right of legislative initiative.